 Short 1 ABC Jan 70 call @ $2

-The long call maintains the highest premium, making it the dominant leg.
-Remember, the dominant leg names the spread!
-This spread has three names, all of which are synonymous (mean the same thing):
+The long call has the higher premium, so it’s the dominant leg.
+Since the dominant leg names the spread, this spread has three synonymous names:

-Let’s see if you can accurately name a spread.
+Let’s see if you can name a spread.

 An investor goes long 1 BCD Feb 25 put at $4 and short 1 BCD Feb 40 put at $11.
 What are the three names associated with this spread?